Cookie Consent by Privacy Policies Generator website

 Must be a UK citizen, or have the right of abode in the UK, or is a citizen of a country that is within the EEA and have been ordinarily resident in the UK, the EU or the EEA continuously for the previous three years before the start of learning.

-Apprentices must be employed, for a minimum of 30 hours, in a role that suits the skills requirements of this apprenticeship.
+Apprentices must be employed, normally for a minimum of 30 hours, in a role that suits the skills requirements of this apprenticeship.
+If you are not already employed, in this type of job role, you could search our apprenticeship vacancy page at:

-New applicants will be contacted by a vocational delivery tutor to determine suitability/eligibility prior, give information and advice on the next steps.
+New applicants will be contacted by a vocational delivery tutor to determine suitability/ eligibility prior, give information and advice on the next steps.

 What is the curriculum intent of this Apprenticeship?